Christopher-M-Gibson/Vanderbilt_Squirrel_Analysis/README.md

 ## Synopsis of the Project

 In this project, I use data collected about the population of squirrels in Central Park to investigate whether Vanderbilt's claim of there being a 3:1 squirrel to student ratio on campus is possible.
+Analysis was done in RStudio, and visualization was done in both RStudio and Tableau.

 ## Introduction to the Project